 A small percentage of meningiomas take a more aggressive course and can recur or convert to a more malignant type of tumor.
 Treatment options remain the same: surgery and radiation.
 Chemotherapy may also be appropriate.
 If your tumor returns, be sure to choose an experienced team that can identify the type of tumor and come up with an appropriate treatment plan.

 We can help

-For management of your meningioma or that of a loved one, call The Mount Sinai Medical Center at 212-241-2377 to schedule an appointment.
+For management of your meningioma or that of a loved one, call The Mount Sinai Health System at 212-241-2377 to schedule an appointment.
 We have extensive experience in diagnosing, evaluating and treating meningiomas and provide a warm and compassionate environment for treatment and healing.

 1468 Madison Avenue